navattic.identify({ email: user.email })

 The business case becomes clear when you consider what's at stake.
 Complex deals without structured oversight take significantly longer to close, and inconsistent discount approvals cost companies millions annually.
 A properly functioning deal desk creates pricing discipline, ensures compliance with regulatory requirements, and gives leadership visibility into deal quality before commitments are made.

-How the Deal Desk Workflow Accelerates Complex Sales
+How a Deal Desk Workflow Closes Complex Sales Faster

 The deal desk workflow transforms chaotic exception handling into a systematic, repeatable process.
 Each step eliminates friction while maintaining the necessary checks that protect your business from bad deals.